 - Maximum of 12 awards per submission period

-- Recipients of the MedStar award will be notified the month proceeding the end of each award period.
+- Recipients of the MedStar award will be notified the award in August and February of each year

 Eligibility and selection criteria